 Let us elaborate further on multiple solutions and bifurcations.
-The latter refers to a qualitative change in the stability behavior of a system as some parameter changes.
+The latter refers to a qualitative change in the behavior of a system as some parameter changes.
 For example, consider buckling of a column in Fig. 5 under compression.
-As long as the "parameter" (in this case, axial force F) is below a certain value F{cr} , the column deforms axially, i.e., its length shortens.
+As long as the "parameter" (in this case, axial force F) is below a certain value $F{\rm cr}$, the column deforms axially, i.e., its length shortens.
 In order to find the shortening of this length, we have to solve the partial differential equations of nonlinear elasticity.
 Above a certain value F{cr} of the load, the equations of elasticity no longer admit a unique solution and allow for multiple possibilities.
-As we know from our everyday experience, beyond F{cr} , the column will "buckle" and adopt either of the two equilibrium states-up or down.
+As we know from our everyday experience, beyond $F{\rm cr}$, the column will "buckle" and adopt either of the two equilibrium states-up or down.
 The critical load at which the beam buckles is the bifurcation point.
 The key point is that multiple solutions are quite common in nonlinear systems; however, stability and bifurcation analysis gives us information about how stable those solutions are and under what conditions.
 Furthermore, bifurcation is related to how both the number and nature of the stable solutions may change as some parameter is varied.

-Here is an example from the textbook [50] about bifurcation and also underscores the kind of questions we often ask about nonlinear systems where the superimposed () = d()/dt denotes the differentiation with respect to time t, β and λ are parameters.
-Equation (1) represents a Duffing type oscillator which has applications in biology and electrical engineering.
+Fig. 5 Schematic of the buckling of Euler's column with pinned-pinned ends where the superimposed () = d()/dt denotes the differentiation with respect to time t, β , and λ are parameters.
+Equation (1) represents a Duffing type oscillator that has applications in biology and electrical engineering.
 The steady-state or equilibrium1 equations are straightforward to obtain and are the solutions of $\lambda y - y^3 = 0$.
 The value y = 0 is a solution regardless of the value of the parameter λ and $y = \pm \sqrt{\lambda}$ for $\lambda \ge 0$.
 We can graphically represent the so-called bifurcation diagram (see Fig. 6).
 In this diagram, $(\lambda, y) = (0, 0)$ is the bifurcation point.
 In short, three distinct steady-state solutions are possible.
 Which specific steady-solution will be realized in practice?
-Some insights can be obtained from a direct numerical solution (see [50] for details).
+Some insights can be obtained from a direct numerical solution (see Ref.
+[70] for details).